CAADO/DH-liberalism-W2/notes.md

 Once I got past this error, the rest of the R section went smoothly.

+When uploading files to Git, I decided to just not upload the joural pictures because I'm lazy but they did download.

 For the week's bonus, I decided to download a differnt video then was in the description, just because.